Skip to main content

 Compliance with State and Local Laws

-Firing My Property Manager: Steps to Take
+Firing Your Property Manager: Steps to Take

 Illustration of a businessman being launched by a spring-loaded shoe, representing the dramatic firing of a property manager.

-• Document issues and performance problems thoroughly.
+• Document performance issues thoroughly.

 • Draft a clear, concise termination letter.

-• Prepare for any potential disputes or follow-up communications.
+• Prepare for disputes and follow-ups.

 Documenting Issues and Performance Problems